pulsejet/nextcloud-oidc-login/README.md

     //   ii)  name:     Full name
     //   iii) mail:     Email address
     //   iv)  quota:    NextCloud storage quota
     //   v)   home:     Home directory location.
-A symlink to this location is used
+A symlink or external storage to this location is used
     //   vi)  ldap_uid: LDAP uid to search for when running in proxy mode 'oidc_login_attributes' => array (
         'id' => 'sub',